 Day 3 – Fontaine de Vaucluse and l’Isle sur la Sorgue:

 After breakfast, van transfer to the Sorgue country.

 Guided loop ride from Fontaine de Vaucluse to L’isle sur la Sorgue, the so-called little Venice of Provence.
-L’isle is famous for its antique shopping and seasonal market (Sundays only).
+L’isle is famous for its antique shopping and seasonal market.
 The Fontaine de Vaucluse is a mysterious spring venerated by locals, and a nice place for lunch (cost not included).

 After lunch, private transfer to train station in Avignon.

 Train around 4pm – Arrival in Paris around 6:45pm

 Biking in Provence – Practical Details

 - 2 nights, breakfast and city taxes in a 3-star Hotel in Gordes

 - 3 guided tours as above.